nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 root@remote# ufw enable
 ```

-And it that worked 100% of the cases I wouldn't have had to tell you about 'iptables' in the first place.
+And if that worked 100% of the cases I wouldn't have had to tell you about 'iptables' in the first place.
 If you are administrating a VPS chances are you will have to see the face of the tiger sooner rather than later.

 If you can't use UFW a set of rules that works well for our purposes is:
 ```bash